-The current Tier 1 sports are aerial skiing, athletics, cycling, diving, golf, gymnastics, hockey, netball, rowing, sailing, swimming, triathlon and water polo.
+The current Tier 1 sports are aerial skiing, athletics, cycling, diving, golf, hockey, netball, rowing, sailing, shooting and swimming.

 Tier 1 programs are conducted in conjunction with the State and National sporting bodies and are coordinated by a full time Head Coach or Program Manager.

 Individual Athlete Scholarship Program

 Athletes with an Individual Scholarship, which includes elite athletes with a disability*, compete in sports which do not have a VIS Tier 1 sports program (*the exceptions are athletics, cycling and swimming EAD athletes who are fully integrated into their respective Tier 1 programs).

 The VIS is aligned with Australia’s Winning Edge high performance sport strategy with athletes nominated for individual scholarships by their national sporting body based on the following criteria: